szilard/datascience-course-historical/README.md

 (September 2015) is a great piece.

 To illustrate how much to the point the issues of
-(1) data science as a product of many decades and
-(2) what's the desired data science curriculum are, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
+(1) data science is the product of many decades and (2) what's the desired data science curriculum are, I'm releasing here a course proposal draft I wrote in 2009 for a possible course or small set of courses of "data science".
 This was before the term "data science" became commonly